 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities with certain practical expedients available on the balance sheet and disclosing key information about leasing arrangements.
 The accounting for lessors remains largely unchanged.
-Subsequent to ASU 2016-02, the FASB issued related ASUS, including ASU No. 2018-11 ("ASU 2018-11"), Leases (Topic 842): Targeted Improvements, which provides for another transition method in addition to the modified retrospective approach required by ASU 2016-02.
+Subsequent to ASU 2016-02, the FASB issued related ASUs, including ASU No. 2018-11"), Leases (Topic 842): Targeted Improvements, which provides for another transition method in addition to the modified retrospective approach required by ASU 2018-02.
 This option allows entities to initially apply the new leases standard at the adoption date and recognize a cumulative adjustment to the opening balance of retained earnings in the period of adoption.
 The provisions of ASU 2016-02, and all related ASUs, are effective for interim periods and fiscal years beginning after December 15, 2018, with early adoption permitted.
 The Group expect to adopt ASU 2016-02 utilizing the optional transition approach allowed under ASU 2018-11 and applying the package of practical expedients beginning January 1, 2019.
 By applying ASU 2016-02 at the adoption date, as opposed to at the beginning of the earliest period presented, the reporting for periods prior to January 1, 2019 will continue to be reported in accordance with Leases (Topic 840).
 The Group expects material changes to its consolidated balance sheet.
-On January 1, 2019, the Group expects to recognize right-of-use lease assets in the range of RMB20 billion to RMB23 billion to RMB23 billion to roperating leases.
-As a result of adoption, the Group will reclassify from assets and liabilities approximately RMB1 billion, net to right-of-use lease assets which has been factored into the range above.
-The Group does not believe the standard will materially affect the consolidated statements of income or consolidated statements of cash flows.
-The standard will have no impact on the debt covenant compliance under the
+On January 1, 2019, the Group expects to recognize right-of-use lease assets in the range of RMB19 billion to RMB22 billion and related lease liabilities in the range of RMB20 billion to RMB23 billion for operating leases.
+As a result of adoption, the Group does not believe the standard will materially affect the consolidated statements of income or consolidated statements of cash flows.
+The standard will have no impact on the debt covenant compliance under the current agreements.

 In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other", which removes the requirement to compare the implied fair value of goodwill with its carrying amount as part of step 2 of the goodwill impairment test.
 As a result, under the ASU, an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit.
-In addition, the ASU clarifies the requirement or excluding and allocating foreign currency translation adjustments to reporting units in connection with an entity's testing of reporting units for goodwill impairment.
+In addition, the ASU clarifies the requirements for excluding and allocating foreign currency translation adjustments to reporting units in connection with an entity's testing of reporting units for goodwill impairment.
 The ASU also clarifies that an entity should consider income tax effects from any tax deductible goodwill on the carrying amount of the reporting unit when measuring the goodwill impairment loss, if applicable.
 For public business entities, the ASU is effective prospectively for fiscal years beginning after December 15, 2019.
 Early adoption is permitted for interim or annual goodwill impairment tests performed on testing dates after January 1, 2017.
-The Group is in the process of evaluating the impact on the consolidated financial
+The Group is in the process of evaluating the impact on the consolidated financial statements.